igor47/blog/posts/rivian-solar-setup.md

 image: /images/bmsolar/back-of-system-burn.png
 ---

-# My Projects: Burning Man 2024 Solar EV
+# A Solar-powered EV at Burning Man 2024

 For burning man 2024, I had two goals which sadly remain kind of unusual in 2024:
 * Drive my EV there